brburk/VanityPhoneNumber/README.md

 I had to process the phone number to exclude the area code, as well as 0 & 1. (as these are not bound to any corresponding letters)
 I had to develop a means of mapping the digits to the letters in a format that would be functional for generating the letter combinations by digits.
 Then I generated the combinations by the phone numbers digits.
-To be able to find words from the resulting combinations I included a NPM/Layer in the Lambda function to resource a word bank.
+To be able to find words from the resulting combinations I included a(n) NPM/Layer in the Lambda function to resource a word bank.
 Using the word bank, I was able to find the occurrences of English words within the combinations.
 Sorting by descending length I assumed the best fit to be those that use the most digits/word length.
 Then the top 5 results are written to the DynamoDB table.